Policy Forum for Northern Ireland

 Format: DOWNLOADABLE PDF

-This conference focuses on next steps for the education sector in Northern Ireland.
+This conference focused on next steps for the education sector in Northern Ireland.

-It will bring together stakeholders and policymakers to discuss key priorities following the publication of the Independent Review of Education in Northern Ireland, which outlined key recommendations to tackle educational inequalities, widen educational pathways and bolster the teaching workforce.
-We are pleased to be able to include a keynote session with the review’s chair, Dr Keir Bloomer.
+It brought together stakeholders and policymakers to discuss key priorities following the publication of the Independent Review of Education in Northern Ireland, which outlined key recommendations to tackle educational inequalities, widen educational pathways and bolster the teaching workforce.
+We are pleased to have been able to include a keynote session with the review’s chair, Dr Keir Bloomer.

-It also follows the recent response from the Minister of Education endorsing many of the review panel’s recommendations and setting out his approach to education improvement in NI across five core areas: curriculum, assessment, qualifications, school improvement and tackling educational disadvantage.
-Paul Givan MLA, Minister of Education, is also a keynote speaker at this conference.
+It also followed the response from the Minister of Education, endorsing many of the review panel’s recommendations and setting out his approach to education improvement in NI across five core areas: curriculum, assessment, qualifications, school improvement and tackling educational disadvantage.
+Paul Givan MLA, Minister of Education, was also a keynote speaker at this conference.

-We are pleased to be able to include further keynote sessions with: Lucy Crehan, Lead, Curriculum Review in Northern Ireland; and Pauline Walmsley, CEO, Early Years.
+We are pleased to have been able to include further keynote sessions with: Lucy Crehan, Lead, Curriculum Review in Northern Ireland; Martin Flynn, CEO, Open College Network Northern Ireland; and Pauline Walmsley, CEO, Early Years.

-We expect discussion on options for curriculum review and refreshment, and the proposal for separating CCEA’s curriculum and assessment function.
-Recommendations intended to widen academic pathways for learners will also be considered, such as the impact of the Minister’s proposal to raise the age of compulsory education to 18, opening vocational pathways from the age of 14, and widening measures of assessment beyond exam performance to a broader understanding of learner success.
+The agenda also looked at options for curriculum review and refreshment, and the proposal for separating CCEA’s curriculum and assessment function.
+Recommendations intended to widen academic pathways for learners were also considered, such as the impact of the Minister’s proposal to raise the age of compulsory education to 18, opening vocational pathways from the age of 14, and widening measures of assessment beyond exam performance to a broader understanding of learner success.

-Delegates will discuss implementation of recommendations from the Expert Panel on Educational Underachievement’s A Fair Start report, and improving the understanding of student attainment gaps related to socio-economic background, gender and types of school.
+Delegates discussed implementation of recommendations from the Expert Panel on Educational Underachievement’s A Fair Start report, and improving the understanding of student attainment gaps related to socio-economic background, gender and types of school.

-Further areas for discussion include support for vulnerable learners and pupil well-being, remedying impacts of the COVID-19 pandemic on learning progression, and key issues around alternative provision.
+Further areas for discussion included support for vulnerable learners and pupil well-being, remedying impacts of the COVID-19 pandemic on learning progression, and key issues around alternative provision.

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DoE; DfE, UK; DfE; DoF; DfC; DAERA; DoH; NIAO; and the Welsh Government.
+As well as key stakeholders, those that attended include officials from DoE; DfE, UK; DfE; DoF; DfC; DAERA; DoH; NIAO; and the Welsh Government.

 This on-demand pack includes